316 free evidence-based calculators across 23 medical specialties

 Estimate bladder volume from ultrasound length, width, and height measurements using the ellipsoid formula (0.523 × L × W × H).
 Essential for urinary retention diagnosis and BPH assessment.

-Estimate kidney stone recurrence risk at 2 and 5 years using the ROKS nomogram.
-Considers stone composition, number of episodes, and risk factors.
-Guides preventive treatment intensity.
+Predict kidney stone recurrence at 2 and 5 years using the validated ROKS nomogram.
+Enter stone history, composition, and BMI — get risk percentages and prevention guidance.

 Calculate EORTC risk scores for non-muscle invasive bladder cancer recurrence and progression.
 Low, Intermediate, or High risk guides BCG therapy, intravesical chemotherapy, and cystoscopy frequency.